The Ultimate Carry-on Packing Guide

 16. Protect Your Razor

-Use a binder clip to protect your razer and fingers.
-It will keep it from dirt, and you won’t be injured by accident while looking for it in your luggage.
+Use a binder clip to protect your razor and fingers.
+It will keep it from getting dirty, and you won’t be injured by accident while looking for it in your luggage.

-17. Pack the Most Needed Items on the Top
+17. Pack the Most Needed Items on Top

 Make sure your important items are easy to reach, so you don’t waste time searching when you need them in a hurry.